Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 The following are the points you need to consider when using supplier networks:

-• The supply network only addresses the invoices of suppliers who have participated in the program.
+- The supplier network only addresses the invoices of suppliers who have participated in the program.
 Thus, leaving all other invoices to be processed manually.

-Although the supply networks are only a partial solution, it still depends on your needs if you will employ it as it has its own benefits too.
+Although the supplier networks are only a partial solution, it still depends on your needs if you will employ it as it has its own benefits too.

 What is Supplier Network Management?